FHA Mortgage Guidelines

 3. Charge Off Accounts

-FHA Loan Requirements On Non-Medical Versus Medical Collections
+FHA Mortgage Guidelines on Non-Medical Versus Medical Collections

-With non-medical collection accounts, FHA mortgage borrowers do not have to pay off non-medical collection accounts in order to qualify for an FHA-insured mortgage loan.
-However, if the borrower has a total sum of over $2,000 from all of their creditors that are considered non-medical collection accounts.
-Then 5% of the outstanding non-medical collection account balance is taken into consideration.
-This is used to calculate the borrower’s debt-to-income ratios even though the borrower does not have t.o pay anything every month.
+With non-medical collection accounts, FHA mortgage borrowers do not have to pay off non-medical collection accounts to qualify for an FHA-insured mortgage loan.
+However, if the borrower has over $2,000 from all their creditors, that is considered a non-medical collection account.

 Mortgage Case Scenario